 If you’re travelling to a different country, you need a valid passport.
 Always make sure you have one before you book your trip.
 This is one of those travel tips you can’t ignore.
 Most countries require it to be valid for at least six months after your return date.
 This wasn’t always the case but has become the standard.
 If you haven’t travelled in a while, this is the most crucial of travel tips to remember.

 A valid visa is another document that might be required to enter a foreign country.
 You can find out ahead of time if you need to obtain one.
-For some countries, you’ll have to do it ahead of time, while for others you do so on arrival.
+You’ll have to do it ahead of time for some countries, while for others, you do so on arrival.
 The process can be lengthy, so it’s better to find out before you book your flight.
 This is one of the travel tips that could save you a lot of frustration.

 Travel tips for travel with kids